 2. You can either choose this yourself through the Chinese almanac or engage a feng shui master to do so.
 If you choose yourself please ensure it does not conflict with your occupants’ yearly zodiac (simplistic version) of course getting a master to do so will be much better.

 3. Wear something new on that day of shifting in like Chinese New Year.

 4. Stick one pair of red 对联 (dui lian) Chinese scrolls on each side of the door.
-You can remove this after staying in your new house for 7 days.
-This is believed to act as a defense against evil spirits 僻邪驱鬼.
+You can remove this after staying in your new house for about 7 days.
+This is believed to be a defense against evil spirits 僻邪驱鬼.

 5. The most senior member of house should lead and enter the house first, this is a form of respect based on Chinese culture.

 6. You and all your family members that are staying in the house should carry items that signifies “auspicious” or “luck” in your hands as you enter your new house.
 The head of household can carry “angpow with money inside” or abacus, female owner can carry rice bin (80% full), oil, salt, 柴米油盐 or water, bowl & chopsticks, kids can carry 葱蒜suan cong/ green onion(scallion) or sweets or 4 chinese calligraphy brushes for studies , singles who wishes to tie the wedding knot can carry a red string.
 Some tradition carries new broom and dustpan; signifies new brooms sweep clean.
 Who carries what does not matter, is really up to you.
 Therefore all your family members will wear something new and bring something new to the house signifying a brand new start.

 The “boiling of water and to cook a meal with rice” is significant for 入伙